deyanyosifov/repDilPCR/README.md

 Although the primary goal of the program is to enable analysis of qPCR data via the dilution-replicate approach, the statistical and plotting functions can also be used with preprocessed data (relative expression values) obtained by usual assay designs and evaluation methods.

 ## Installation
 The program can be installed on a local computer or on a server (see below).
-Alternatively, users can freely access a working installation hosted on a server at the University Hospital in Ulm, Germany (http://not-yet-available).
+Alternatively, users can freely access and use a working installation hosted on a server at the University Hospital in Ulm, Germany (http://not-yet-available).
 This service is anonymous, does not require registration and complies with common standards for protection of user data: raw data uploaded by the user are processed on the server and used to generate results that can be downloaded by the user; after the user closes the session by closing the browser window all uploaded data and processed results are automatically deleted from the server.

-#### Prerequisites
+#### Prerequisites for installation
 * A working installation of R (version 3.6.0 or more recent) on a computer with a Linux or Windows operating system.
 (Theoretically MacOS should be possible, too, but I haven't had the chance to test whether it works.)
 The Rstudio integrated development environment is recommended for convenient use of the script but not required.
 * The following R packages have to be installed: `car`, `gridExtra`, `tidyverse`, `mice`, `PMCMRplus`, `ggbeeswarm` and `ggsignif` (needed for both the ordinary R script and the Shiny app), as well as `shiny`, `shinycssloaders` and `shinyalert` (needed for the Shiny app only).
 It's possible that `PMCMRplus` will initially fail to install on a Debian or Ubuntu Linux system.
 The solution is to first install the GNU Multiple Precision Arithmetic Library (e.g. `gmp-6.2.1.tar.lz`) from https://gmplib.org/, as well as the package `libmpfr-dev` (`sudo apt install libmpfr-dev`).